How Can I Help?

 Refugees arrive with little beyond the clothes they are wearing and are often very unfamiliar with American ways of life.
 You can make a real difference by offering your time, skills and gifts to help welcome new Wisconsin residents from a refugee background.

-The Afghan individuals and families resettling in Wisconsin will come from military bases across the country and be primarily resettled in Madison, Milwaukee, Green Bay, Wausau, and the Fox Valley area.
-Upon arrival, local refugee resettlement agencies will assist the individuals in gaining access to housing, transportation, employment, and other benefits they are eligible for.
+Upon arrival, local refugee resettlement agencies assist individuals in gaining access to housing, transportation, employment, and other benefits they are eligible for.

 How You Can Help